dana-ross/adrian/README.md

 Generates CSS for including the Arial Bold font file in a web project.

+Get one CSS file for muliple fonts by separating the names with commas.
+For example: http://example.com/font/Arial,Courier%20New.css

 ## Built With

 * [Polka](https://github.com/lukeed/polka) - The web framework used